bruin-data/bruin/docs/assets/bigquery.md

     table: "your-project-id.analytics_123456789.events_{{ end_date_nodash }}"
 ```

-## bq.sensor.query
+## `bq.sensor.query`
-Checks if a table query returns any results in BigQuery, runs every 5 minutes until this table is available.
+Checks if a query returns any results in BigQuery, runs every 5 minutes until this query returns any results.
 ### Parameters
-**table**: Full path to the table.
-Always needs full path to the table including project id, dataset and table id.
+**`query`**: Query you expect to return any results
 ### Template
 ```yaml
 name: string